thijs/DumbMule/readme.md

 * **Select your source station**
 * **Select your target station**

 These two are mandatory (source and target station), the rest is optional.

+By default the SimpleMule should work for **products** to be moved from source to station, and **resources** that the source needs and that are available at the target will be moved back, as **two-way trade** is on by default.